 Scientific Committee Reports

 Members and CNCPs shall provide their annual reports, in accordance with the existing guidelines for such reports, in advance of the Scientific Committee meeting of each year.
-Members and CNCPs shall also provide observer data for each fishing season to the Scientific Committee to the maximum extent possible.
+Members and CNCPs shall also provide observer and EM data (if applicable) for each fishing season to the Scientific Committee to the maximum extent possible.
 The reports shall be submitted to the Executive Secretary at least one month before the Scientific Committee meeting in order to ensure that the Scientific Committee has an adequate opportunity to consider the reports in its deliberations.
 Members and CNCPs should notify the Executive Secretary in the event they will not be submitting an annual report together with the reasons for not doing so.

 The information collected under paragraphs 9 and 15, and any stock assessments and research in respect of the jumbo flying squid fishery shall be submitted for review to the Scientific Committee.
 The Scientific Committee will conduct the necessary analysis and assessment, in accordance with its SC Multi-annual workplan agreed by the Commission, in order to provide advice on stock status.